harrydowning/serl/docs/source/user_guide/lang_config.rst

 A list of token precedence levels with the lowest being the first item in the list.
 This can be used to disambiguate shift/reduce or reduce/reduce parser conflicts.
-Precedence levels are specified as an association type followed by a whitespace seperated list of tokens.
+Precedence levels are specified as an association type followed by a whitespace separated list of tokens.
 Association type can be either ``left``, ``right``, or ``nonassoc``.

+The precedence of a specific :ref:`grammar` production can be overridden

 :Example: